If you want the best 3-week backpacking Malaysia itinerary and how to explore this amazing country, look no further.

 Watch Borneo’s awesome orangutans

-The Semenggoh Wildlife Centre cares for orangutans that have been found injured or orphaned in the nearby jungles, before releasing them back into the wild.
-Here you can watch these beautiful creatures swinging through the trees to pick up their banana breakfasts, as part of your Borneo backpacking itinerary.
+The Semenggoh Wildlife Centre cares for injured or orphaned orangutans and releases them back into the wild.
+Here you can watch these beautiful creatures swinging through the trees to pick up their banana breakfast.

 Explore the jungle in Bako National Park

-Bako National Park, an hour’s bus ride and boat trip away from Kuching, offers nature fans the chance to escape into the jungle for some of the best hiking in Malaysia.
-Discovering deserted beaches, clambering over rocks and stepping through huge tree roots, you’ll spot huge leaves, exotic red flowers and armies of ants.
+You’ll discover deserted beaches, clamber over rocks and step between huge tree roots.
+On the way, you’ll spot huge leaves, exotic red flowers and armies of ants.
 You can even do an organised night trek, taking torches to seek out the nocturnal creatures and fascinating insects.

 Nature lovers: Cameron Highlands – 2 days